dazednconfusing/InterpretableAttention/README.md

 ## Training & Running Experiments

-The below mentioned commands trains a given model on a dataset and performs the following experiments after training is complete (if specified):
+The commands below train a given model on a dataset and performs the following experiments after training is complete (if specified):

 ```rand_attn```: Runs the random attention experiment.
 Attention weights are
     resampled from a gaussian with the same mean and std dev as the unrandomized distrubtion.